SixArm/topics/topics/innovation-partnership-primer-conclusion/index.md

 # Conclusion

-Thank you for reading Innovation Primer.
+Thank you for reading Innovation Partnership Primer.
 I hope it can be helpful to you and your project.

 Your feedback and suggestions are very much appreciated, because this helps the primer improve and evolve.